Sector Theory of Levin-Wen Models I : Classification of Anyon Sectors: Introduction

 \section{Introduction}

 It has been understood for a long time that the anyon content of a gapped 2+1 dimensional quantum field theory is captured by its \emph{sector theory} \cite{doplicher1971local, doplicher1974local, fredenhagen1989superselection, fredenhagen1992superselection, frohlich1988statistics, frohlich1990braid}.
 This insight was transferred to the setting of gapped 2+1 dimensional quantum lattice models in \cite{naaijkens2011localized, ogata2022derivation}, establishing the sector theory as an invariant of gapped phases.
 In this framework, anyon types are in one-to-one correspondence with \emph{superselection sectors}, equivalence classes of representations of the observable algebra that satisfy the superselection criterion with respect to the vacuum (see Definition \ref{def:anyonsector} below).
-Each such representation can be obtained from the vacuum representation by acting with \emph{string operators}, endomorphisms localized in any cone region which produce an anyon from the vacuum.
-Under the assumption of (approximate) Haag duality, these string operators allow for a natural definition of fusion and braiding structures on the category of superselection sectors, capturing the fusion and braiding properties of the model's anyonic excitations.
+Under the assumption of (approximate) Haag duality, each such representation can be obtained from the vacuum representation by acting with a \emph{string operator}, an endomorphism localized in a cone region which produces an anyon from the vacuum.
+These string operators allow for a natural definition of fusion and braiding structures on the category of superselection sectors, capturing the fusion and braiding properties of the model's anyonic excitations.

 Recent years have seen much progress in computing the sector theory of exactly solvable toplogically ordered quantum lattice models, especially for Kitaev's quantum double models \cite{naaijkens2011localized, naaijkens2015kitaev, bols2024double, bols2025classification, bols2025category}.
 In this work we make further progress by investigating the sector theory of Levin-Wen models \cite{levin2005string, lin2021generalized}, which are believed to provide representatives for all topological orders in 2+1 dimensions which admit gapped boundaries.
 (A class of lattice models believed to capture all gapped phases in 2+1 dimensions has recently been proposed in \cite{sopenko2023chiral}.)
 The main result of this paper, the first in a series of two, is the classification of the irreducible anyon sectors of Levin-Wen models.
 Establishing the fusion and braiding structures will occupy the second paper of this series \cite{sectortheoryII}.
 The question of establishing Haag duality for quantum double and Levin-Wen models has been addressed in \cite{Naaijkens2012, Fiedler2014, ogata2025haag}.